zdavatz/spreadsheet/README.txt

 = Spreadsheet

-The Mailinglist can be found here:
+The Mailing List can be found here:

 http://groups.google.com/group/rubyspreadsheet